flutter/website/src/content/ai-toolkit/feature-integration.md

 both the `GeminiProvider` and the `VertexProvider` allow you to provide them through the `systemInstruction` parameter.

-Notice that, in this case, we’re bringing in user preferences as part of the creation of the LLM provider passed to the `LlmChatView` constructor.
+Notice that, in this case, we're bringing in user preferences as part of the creation of the LLM provider passed to the `LlmChatView` constructor.
 We set the instructions as part of the creation process each time the user changes their preferences.